w3c/wai-statements/index.md

 ### Description
 {% include excol.html type="middle" %}
 * A brief description of the website or mobile app in scope of this Statement.
-* <strong>Example:</strong> Example here.
+* <strong>Example:</strong> For the website: "The worlds leading higher education and research University".
+Or for the mobile application: "The University of Sampel navigational and way-finding mobile application".
 * <textarea rows="1" cols="50">Add your description here..</textarea><button type="button">Add to my Accessibility Statement</button>
 {% include excol.html type="end" %}

 {% include excol.html type="start" id="Scope_limitations_input" %}
 ### Scope limitations
 {% include excol.html type="middle" %}
-* Describe any limitations to the scope of this Accessibility Statement (what parts of the portal/service/app does this Statement not cover)
+* Describe any limitations to the scope of this Accessibility Statement (what parts of the portal/service/app does this Statement not cover).
+A website can be part of a larger website, such as the online shop in the preceding example at www.universityofsampel.ort/shop.
+The scope of the Accessibility Statement can then be limited to this this specific part.
+The Accessibility Statement could also exclude certain elements of the website.
+More information about exceptions to the scope can be found at: https://www.w3.org/TR/WCAG-EM/#step1a
-* <strong>Example:</strong> Example here.
+* <strong>Example:</strong> "University of Sampel strives to conform to WCAG2.1. it is not always possible to do so in all areas of the website.
+Therefore the following url’s are excluded from this statement."
+[www.url.com/page1] (Add reason why) [www.url.com/page2] (Add reason why)
 * <textarea rows="1" cols="50">Describe any limitations to the scope here..</textarea><button type="button">Add to my Accessibility Statement</button>
 {% include excol.html type="end" %}